jcoliver/borderlands-newspapers/README.md

 hosts Jupyter Notebooks introducing text data mining with Python.

 ## The work focuses on the following titles:
++ _Arizona Citizen_, one of Arizona's earliest newspapers, published in Tucson
 + _Arizona Post_, a Tucson newspaper by and for the Jewish community
 + _Arizona Sun_, an African American newspaper published in Phoenix
 + _Apache Sentinel_, published by African American soldiers stationed at Fort